ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

     Function 'a' called
     a=99

-During the parse, Ruby sees the use of ``a'' in the first print statement and, as it hasn't yet seen any assignment to ``a'', assumes that it is a method call.
-By the time it gets to the second print statement, though, it has seen an assignment, and so treats ``a'' as a variable.
+During the parse, Ruby sees the use of “a” in the first print statement and, as it hasn't yet seen any assignment to “a”, assumes that it is a method call.
+By the time it gets to the second print statement, though, it has seen an assignment, and so treats “a” as a variable.

 Note that the assignment does not have to be executed---Ruby just has to have seen it.
 This program does not raise an error.